dsccommunity/DnsServerDsc/README.md

 * **Type**: DNS Record Type.
 Values include: { ARecord | CName }
 * **Ensure**: Whether the host record should be present or removed
+* **DnsServer**: The DNS server to connect to, in order to register the DNS record.
+ * If you do not specify this parameter, localhost is used.

 ## Versions

 ### Unreleased

 * Converted AppVeyor.yml to pull Pester from PSGallery instead of Chocolatey
+* MSFT_xDNSRecord: Added DnsServer attribute to allow record to be created against a remote DNS server

 ### 1.7.0.0